Portable toilet: Chemical toilets

 A chemical toilet collects human waste in a holding tank and uses chemicals to minimize the odors.
 Most portable toilets use chemicals in this way and therefore are considered chemical toilets.
 The chemicals may either mask the odor or contain biocides that hinder odor-causing bacteria from multiplying, keeping the smell to a minimum.

 Enclosed portable toilets

 Enclosed portable chemical toilets are widely used for crowds at festivals, and for worksites without permanent toilets, such as early stages of construction and remote worksites.

-On planes and trains, some toilets are chemical toilets, and others are vacuum toilets.